 A study of the basic biological principles of human nutrition in health and disease.
 Includes the chemical nature of essential nutrients; the biology of their functions in the human body; survey of nutrition in the life cycles; introduction of computer use in diet analysis and diet adequacy; and modification of diets for therapeutic purposes.
-(May be offered as an Internet course).
+Either BIOL 1406 and 1407 or BIOL 1411 and 1413 may be taken to meet the 8 hours of required laboratory science for most universities.
+Students should check with the university they plan to attend.

-Pre/Corequisite: READ 301 or equivalent, ENGL 301 or equivalent, MATH 310 or equivalent
+Pre/Corequisite: READ 301, ESOL 311, or equivalent and ENGL 301, ESOL 320, or equivalent and MATH 310 or equivalent

-BIOL 1406Ω

-General Biology I
+BIOL 1406Ω General Biology I

-Ageneral biology course including basic biochemistry, cell biology, cell metabolism and energetics, photosynthesis, genetics, evolution, taxonomy, bacteria, and viruses.
+A general biology course including basic biochemistry, cell biology, cell metabolism and energetics, photosynthesis, genetics, evolution, taxonomy, bacteria, and viruses.
 A research component is required for honors credit.